Heliog3nesis/Threekingdoms_Archive/README.md

 ## License

-All translations and original maps are © the site owner.
+All photos, translations and original maps are © the site owner.
 Historical texts and public-domain sources are cited where applicable.
 Artefact photos remain under their respective rights and are included here strictly for educational and non-commercial use.
 All credit belongs to the original institutions where applicable.